How to Avoid a Password Breach

 As bad actors continue to target IT environments big and small, cybersecurity is no longer an additional concern but a priority.
 While some methods of cyber attackers are extremely advanced, many underestimate the impact of simply implementing good password practices.

 With more and more of our lives becoming digital, creating and protecting unique, quality passwords is becoming increasingly important — and increasingly avoided.
 Although they can feel like a nuisance, proper password practices are essential to maximizing your IT security posture.
 As dangerous and expensive cyber attacks continuing to fill news cycles, businesses need to ensure they are minimizing every possible vulnerability.
-Continue reading to learn what Centre's IT experts strongly recommend to avoid a password breach and keep your business safe.

 Never Share Password with Anyone